 So continuing the theme of language, it’s been shown through techniques like Neuro-Linguistic Programming (NLP) and others that the subconscious-mind never switches off and one of it’s functions is to deliver exactly what you indirectly instruct it to through thought, speech and emotion.

-With this in mind, the first word to deal with here is that of loss and here’s the dictionary definition.
+With this in mind, the first word to deal with here is that of loss and here’s a dictionary definition.

 - detriment, disadvantage, or deprivation from failure to keep, have, or get to bear the loss of a robbery